 With more than 5.7 million people in the workforce, Ohio is home to an abundant, vibrant and industrious talent pool.
 More than 200 academic institutions in Ohio graduate over 170,000 students annually from exceptional education programs, many incorporating both classroom and hands-on lessons.

 Moreover, companies have opportunities to develop customized training programs in collaboration with colleges, universities and technical institutions.
 The state also has more than 250 registered apprenticeship programs.
 Additionally, Ohio’s workforce benefits from the No. 1 ranked quality of life in the U.S., according to Forbes (2017).

-All this means Ohio’s talent pipeline is continually filled with well-trained and highly skilled workers who are prepared to utilize their education in real-world careers.
+All this means Ohio’s workforce pipeline is continually filled with well-trained and highly skilled workers who are prepared to utilize their education in real-world careers.

 - Since 2007, there has been a 140 percent increase in the number of computer engineering graduates and a 125 percent increase in the number of information science graduates

 - A 50 percent increase in degrees and certificates granted for chemistry, petroleum engineering, chemical process technology and similar programs since 2010

 - The number of Ohio e-commerce graduates has increased by five times since 2010, the largest increase in the nation

 - A 71 percent increase in degrees granted for supply chain management since 2009